Table of Contents

 Ironically, in a structure without formal hierarchy, informal ones can still form.
 Strong personalities may dominate, and cliques may arise, leading to power imbalances.

 Employees who value traditional promotions might find flat structures frustrating.
-With fewer titles and managerial roles, upward mobility can feel limited.
+With fewer managerial roles, upward mobility can feel limited.

 Tall vs Flat Organisational Structure